wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 crystals.
 Such non-ergodic states do have a finite entropy at the absolute zero, called zero-point entropy or residual entropy at 0 K.

----
-18 1 Thermodynamic foundations

 Cym/IK™ mol!
 AggS/I. Ko! molt

 0 100 200 300 400°
 TIK

 Figure 1.6 Heat capacity of rhombic and monoclinic sulfur [4,5] and the derived entropy of transition between the two polymorphs.

 The third law of thermodynamics can be verified experimentally.
 The stable rhombic low-temperature modification of sulfur transforms to monoclinic sulfur at